Individual Bonds Vs. Bond Funds – Which To Use For Your Portfolio

 How to Buy Bonds and Bond Funds

-You can buy individual bonds through any broker that offers access to the bond market.
-Many popular US stockbrokers, including Schwab, Fidelity, E*TRADE, and TD Ameritrade offer bond trading (Robinhood and Webull do not).
+Individual bonds can be purchased through any broker offering bond market access.
+Many popular US stockbrokers, including Schwab, Fidelity, E*TRADE, and TD Ameritrade provide bond trading (Robinhood and Webull do not).

-Bond ETFs can be bought and sold on stock exchanges just like stock ETFs.
-So, any brokerage that offers ETF trading allows you to purchase bond ETFs.
-A bond mutual fund, on the other hand, must be purchased directly through the investment firm that organized the fund.
+Bond ETFs trade on stock exchanges just like equity ETFs, so any brokerage offering ETF trading enables bond ETF purchases.
+Bond mutual funds, however, must be purchased directly through the investment firm that organized the fund.

 Conclusion: Individual Bonds vs. Bond Funds

-Individual bonds and bond funds both offer advantages for your portfolio, such as diversification, stability, and fixed income.
-However, there are important differences between individual bonds vs. bond funds that can determine which is the better investment for you.
+Both individual bonds and bond funds offer valuable portfolio advantages, including diversification, stability, and fixed income.
+However, important differences between individual bonds vs. bond funds can determine which option better serves your investment goals.

-Do you want to actively manage your bond portfolio or leave it to the professionals?
+Do you want to actively manage your bond portfolio or delegate it to professionals?

-If you prefer to have full control over your bond portfolio (and minimize management fees), you may consider buying individual bonds.
+If you prefer complete control over your bond portfolio (and want to minimize management fees), individual bonds may be more suitable.

-The preference could be compared to buying stocks vs. buying funds.
-Most investors prefer the simplicity of investing in a few mutual funds or ETFs, however some investors like to research and invest in individual stocks.
+This preference mirrors the stocks vs. funds decision.
+Most investors favor the simplicity of investing in several mutual funds or ETFs, while some prefer researching and selecting individual stocks.